Slynd Contraceptive Pill

 After having a baby

 You can start taking Slynd between days 21-28 after giving birth.
 If you begin after day 28 but before your period has returned, you must make sure you are not pregnant before starting the tablets.
-You must also use a condom for the first 7 days.
+You must also use a condom for the first seven days.

 After a miscarriage or abortion